 Language: German is the official language.
-Many Germans are impeccably fluent in English.
-Italian and

-French are also widely spoken.
+In Berlin, Turkish is also in use, as many immigrants from Turkey have settled here.

-Location: Located in central Europe, Germany is bordered in the north by Denmark and in the south by Austria and Switzerland.
-On the west are the Benelux Countries and France; on the east are Poland the

-Czech Republic.
-Germany has coastlines on both the North Sea and the Baltic.
+Location: Located in central Europe, Germany is bordered on the west by the Benelux countries and France, and on the east by Poland and the Czech Republic.
+Switzerland and Austria are to the south.
+Germany's northern coastline is met by the North Sea and the Baltic.

-Population (2004 est.): 82,424,609
+Population (2002 est.): 83,251,851

-Religion: Protestant 38%, Roman Catholic 34%, unaffiliated or other 28 %.
+Religions: Protestant, 38%, Roman Catholic, 34%, unaffiliated or other, 26.3 % when it's 6 am in New York, it's noon in Berlin.

-Time zone: Germany is on Central European Time, which is six hours ahead of U.S. EST.
+Time zone: Germany is on Central European Time, which is six hours ahead of U.S. EST: